-For example, instead of having “to speak with locals in Italy” as a goal, it’s more powerful to use the “To be able to have daily conversations with locals during my next trip to Italy in summer 2018.”
+For example, instead of having “to speak with locals in Italy” as a reason to learn Italian, it’s more powerful to use “to be able to have daily conversations with locals during my next trip to Italy in summer 2018” as a goal.

 - What are your SMART goals?

 - Now you know what you want!
 Your goals reflect your interests and hint at which areas you should cover during your studies.

 - These are your milestones on your way to fluency.